ouyi/antlr4calc/README.md

 which can be run independent of each other (see the corresponding sections).

 The code are tested in a docker container running centos 7, jdk 1.8, antlr4, and nodejs 4 (nodejs is only required for the JavaScript example).
-The docker image can be pulled from https://hub.docker.com/r/ouyi/docker-centos-dev/, which is however not a hard dependency of this tutorial, because the code examples shall work in a similar environment.
+The docker image can be pulled from https://hub.docker.com/r/ouyi/docker-centos-dev/, which is however not a hard dependency of this tutorial, because the code examples shall work in any similar environment.

 This repository can be cloned by doing: